luissaltron21/employee-service/README.md

  * http://dummy.restapiexample.com/api/v1/employees
  * http://dummy.restapiexample.com/api/v1/employees

-The service return in JSON format, rather be a list of employees or a especific employee searching for its ID
+The service return in JSON format, rather be a list of employees or a especific employee searching for its ID and a simple view to show the employee list.

 ## Built with 🛠️